RobinGJonsson/Geo-Memory/README.md

 ## User Features

-## The Title Box Buttons
+### The Title Box Buttons
 - Instructions button: Works and opens up a modal and displays scrollable instructions.
 - Start Game button: Works and takes the user to the game page.

-## Footer Icons
+### Footer Icons
 - Github icon: Works and opens a new tab that goes to the developer's github page.
 - LinkedIn icon: Works and opens a new tab that goes to the developer's linkedIn page.
 - All social media icons works as expected on all pages of the site.

 ### Instructions
 - The instructions scroll as intended.
 - Both close buttons work and closes the instructions.

-### Game Options'
+### Game Options
 - Displays a modal and the game options themseleves as default upon entering or refreshing the game page.
 - The radio buttons are clickable and all have their corretly corresponding label.
 - They set the difficulty and level as intended once the game is started.
 - Start game button closes the modal and starts the game as intended.

-### Difficulty Container'
+### Difficulty Container
 - Both the level and difficulty in the container recives the correct values from the game options.

 ### Info Container
 - Timer: Starts as intended when the game starts and decrements by one every second.
 - Score: Updates after two cards are flipped.
 It get incremented by 10 if correct and decremented by 2 if incorrect.
 - Moves: Works and increments by one after each card flip.

 ### Game Board
 - The page directs user focus to the board upon game start.
 - After the game is started the correct amount of cards are created and added randomly to the game board.
 - Two new pairs of cards and a new row is added for each level as intended.
 - A minimum of four columns is always displayed upon game start.

 ### Cards
 - The cards resize upon hovering.
 - All cards on the board are clickable.
 - All cards flip over when clicked.
 - A flipped card can't be clicked again.
 - It recognizes when two cards match or don't match.
 - When two cards are flipped and are not correct the turn back after the time set by the difficulty or turn back upon a click of a new card.
 - When two cards are flipped and are correct they stay flipped and never flips back, while still alowing for new cards to be flipped and checked.

 ### Game Over Modals
 - All modals display the correctly calculated scores and statistics.
 - All close buttons closes the modals and takes the user back to the home page.
 - The play again and next level buttons work as intended and refreshes the page.
 - Upon a game win the game win modal is displayed.
 - Upon a game lose the game lose modal is displayed.
 - Upon beating the game the game over modal is displayed.

 ### Exit/Reset Buttons
 - The exit button works and takes the user back to the home page.
 - The restart button works and refeshes the game page.

 ### Buttons
 - All buttons hover as intended.
 - All non-"X" buttons focus when clicked

 ## Screen Responsivnes
 - I tested the all pages of the site on all different devices that exist on https://responsivedesignchecker.com/.
 - Some elements and screen sizes needed to be media queried that I would have forgoten about otherwise.
 - Responsiveness at this time is satisfactory.

 ## Validator Testing